EtaCassiopeia/zio-bdd/README.md

 ```

 ## Contributions
-ZIOBDDFramework is an open-source project!
+zio-bdd is an open-source project!
 We welcome contributions to enhance features like parallel execution, custom reporters, or Gherkin parsing.
 Submit issues or pull requests on GitHub to join the community effort.